How can I get registered for camp?

 What is the weather like at that time of year?

-Average high temperatures around Lake Wabamun in September can vary between 10-20 degrees Celsius, with average low temperatures between 0-10 degrees C. We can expect anything from sun to rain.
+Average high temperatures around Gull Lake in September can vary between 10-20 degrees Celsius, with average low temperatures between 0-10 degrees C. We can expect anything from sun to rain.
 It is best to come prepared for the various weather conditions with layers and warm clothing, and a rain jacket and/or umbrella in case of rain.
-If it does rain, the grounds can get quite muddy.
+If it does rain, the grounds can get muddy.
 All outdoor shoes must be removed in the lodge and residences, so you may want to bring a pair of indoor shoes or slippers.

 What are the sleeping accommodations at camp?